 Dopamine is a chemical in your brain that is responsible for affecting your emotions, movements, sensations of pleasure and pain.
 It is a neurotransmitter which is located in the deep middle region of the brain which is known as the substantia nigra.
 A deficiency of dopamine is linked with cellular death in the substantia nigra which can lead to Parkinson disease.
 Even any abnormalities in dopamine transmission, for example hyperactive dopamine transmission in certain parts of the brain, have been associated with psychotic syndromes (e.g. schizophrenia).
 However, dopaminergic structures within the brain (mainly the nucleus accumbens and the striatum) have been implicated in reward related behaviour.

 The minimum sensitivity detection limit of dopamine (hydroxytyramine) using this dopamine ELISA kit was approximately 2.5 ng/ml (urine) and 1.9 ng/ml (plasma).
-The dynamic assay range for this kit is 10 – 2,000 ng/ml.
+The dynamic range for this ELISA assay is 10 – 2,000 ng/ml.

 - Safety out of control: dopamine and defence.
 Behav Brain Funct.
 (2016) 12 (1): 15.
 Review.
 Lloyd K. and Dayan P.

 - Dopamine signals and physiological origin of cognitive dysfunction in Parkinson’s disease.
 Mov Disord.
 (2015) 30 (4): 472-83.
 Review.
 Matsumoto M.

 - Striatal dopamine, reward, and decision making in schizophrenia.
 Dialogues Clin Neurosci.
 (2016) 18 (1): 77-89.
 Review.
 Deserno L., et al.